-Dear families,
+Dear Families,

 Welcome to Crown Preparatory Academy!
-I am honored to serve as your Principal and I look forward to a great school year full of academics and extracurricular activities.
-My commitment to each family is that every student who attends Crown Preparatory Academy will be prepared for the academic rigor in high school.
-It is our goal to ensure that all students will enter high school with the confidence and necessary skills to become college-ready and prepared to enter a STEM field.
+It has been a pleasure serving as your Principal and I look forward to a great school year.
+This past year was very challenging to say the least, but we are committed to ensuring that each student who attends Crown Preparatory Academy will be prepared for the academic rigor in high school.
+It is important to me that every child and family member feels successful while attending Crown Prep academy.
+It is our continued goal that all students will enter the next school year with the confidence and necessary academic and social skills to become college-ready and prepared to enter a STEM field.

 We are committed to disrupting the status quo by providing access to high quality STEM pathways for women and minorities through collaboration, innovation, passion, and perseverance.
-Through STEM Prep programs, students are given the technology, skills, and knowledge to be effective members of our school community and a global society.
+Our STEM programs provide students with the technology, skills, and knowledge to be effective members of our school community and a global society.
 We are committed to doing all we can to make Crown Preparatory Academy a place for every student to learn, grow, and explore.
 We firmly believe that a home/school collaboration is essential for the success of all of our students.

-Thank you in advance for your support and commitment.
-I look forward to partnering with you to make this an exciting and successful year for our students.
+Thank you for your support and commitment to Crown Prep Academy.
+I look forward to the continued collaboration and partnership during this next school year.
+I know that together we will make this an exciting and successful year for our students.